Table of Contents

 How is lactose intolerance diagnosed?

 The “milk challenge” is the easiest way to diagnose lactose intolerance.
 Avoid eating and drinking all dairy products for several days.
 This includes milk, ice cream, and cheese.
 Drink a glass of milk.
 If you have stomach problems an hour later, you are probably lactose intolerant.
 If you aren’t sure, see your doctor.
 Your doctor will ask you questions about your symptoms and your history with dairy products.
-If he or she is unsure, there are other tests, including:
+If they are unsure, there are other tests, including:

 - A blood test to test for lactose intolerance or the gene.
 You will be asked to drink a beverage with lactose in it.
 Two hours later, your blood is drawn and sent to a lab.